 Net Gain of One Person Every 26 Seconds!

 As part of the population count, the residents will primarily answer questions about their sex, age, race, whether they rent or own their homes and with how many individuals they share those properties.
-They will, however, not be asked in any way of their social security and credit card numbers, bank accounts, savings or donations.
+However, they will not be asked for their social security and credit card numbers, bank accounts, savings or donations.

-For some residents, privacy of their individual data and fear of scrutiny from federal and local governments appear to be a concern.
+For some residents, privacy of their individual data and fear of scrutiny from federal and local governments are a concern.
 With the guide, Alexandria authorities are seeking to address them as well.

 “Any information you share with the Census Bureau is strictly confidential.
 By law the Census Bureau cannot share individual responses with anyone, including any court of law, the Federal Bureau of Investigation, the Central Intelligence Agency, the Internal Revenue Service, state or federal welfare departments, or governments and programs.
 The Census Bureau only uses individual responses to produce summary statistics, which further protects individuals from being identified inadvertently,” it says.